NETHERWOOD - A BEASTLY NIGHT IN HASTINGS

 The only remaining part of the original Netherwood complex is the old Coach House which still stands on Netherwood Close.

-In more recent years this bald, staring ghost has moved three miles downhill to the rather good Crowley’s Bar in the town centre, where it’s often seen lurking in the gent’s toilets or sitting in a quiet corner.
+In more recent years this bald, staring ghost has decided to move itself three miles downhill to the rather good Crowley’s Bar in the town centre, where it’s often seen lurking in the gent’s toilets or sitting in a dark, quiet corner.

 The pub has more than a hint of a 666 theme.
 You can call in for a bag of Thelema crisps and a pint of Great Beast IPA for only £6.66, so "drink what thou wilt shall be the whole of the law".
 I’m sure Aleister would have approved.